Navigate this Challenging Process

 If you are considering bankruptcy as an individual, here are a few items you should consider:

-- The difference between Chapter 7 and Chapter 13 bankruptcy and for which one do you qualify
+- The difference between Chapter 7 and Chapter 13 bankruptcy (and which one you qualify for)

 - Whether you will be relieved of credit card debt